SurajBilgi/Intelligent-Traffic-Management-System/README.md

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache-2.0 license.

 ## Contact
 For any queries or support, please contact: